utkarsh3mehta/notes/react.md

 - Only keep the files related to `index` in the `src` folder.
 - Everything else must be in some folder inside the `src` folder.
 - Keep your final `App.js` or `Root.js` file and its dependencies in the `container` folder
-- Keepy your stateful components in the `container` folder
+- Keep your stateful components in the `container` folder
 - Keep your presentational components (stateless components) inside the `components` folder
 - For each component, create a new folder inside the `components` folder
 - Keep your images, videos and other files in the Assets folder